On the Northcott property for special values of L-functions: Special values inside the critical strip

-whose finiteness is proved in \cref{prop:Northcott_class_number_formula}.
+It is an interesting problem to find explicit upper bounds for the cardinality of the sets $S_B(\mathbb{Q},0)$ introduced in \eqref{eq:sets_of_number_fields}, whose finiteness is proved in \cref{prop:Northcott_class_number_formula}.
 We note that the proof that we gave cannot lead to such explicit upper bounds, due to the non-effectivity of the general version of the theorem of Brauer and Siegel.
 Nevertheless, if one restricts to CM fields, the Brauer-Siegel theorem can be made effective, as shown by Stark in \cite{st74}.
 Combining this with some effective lower bounds for the regulator $R_F$, one obtains the following result.